-We are very proud to offer a wide variety of extra-curricular clubs across the school, many are run and organised by school staff.
-These may include Football, Gymnastics, Athletics, Netball, Choir, Homework plus many more.
+We are very proud to offer a wide variety of extra-curricular clubs across the school.
+These may include Football, Dance, Athletics, Netball, Choir, Homework plus many more.
 We also have a range of activities which are led by external providers, there is usually a small block charge for these clubs but they are of excellent value!